robertogl/MATLAB-Simulink-Challenge-Projects-Hub/megatrends/Sustainability and Renewable Energy.md

 ## How to Participate

-`To participate in the challenge, simply use the sign-up form provided on the project's description page as you normally would.
-If you have already signed up for a project in the past, you can still participate in this challenge as long us you provide a solution by the deadline indicated below.
-When submitting your solution, use the usual submission form, but be sure to check the box indicating that you are participating in the challenge.
-Please remember that it is crucial to submit your solution by the deadline.`
+`Use the sign-up form provided on the project's description page.
+If you have already signed up for a project from the list below, you can still participate by providing a solution within the submission deadline.
+When submitting your solution, use the submission form, and check the box indicating that you are participating in the challenge.`

 ### Challenge Details
 `Important Dates`
+-	`Now to January 4th: Register for a project from below`
--	`December 12, 2022: Submission deadline (1 p.m.
+-	`January 5th, 2024: Submission deadline (12 p.m.
 EST)`
--	`December 15, 2022–January 16, 2023: Judging`
--	`January 30, 2023: Winners announced`
+-	`January 30th, 2024: Winners announced`

 Prizes for Winning Teams
--	`1st place: $1,000 (USD)`
+-	`1st place: $1,000`
--	`2nd place: $500 (USD)`
+-	`2nd place: $500`
--	`3rd place: $300 (USD)`
+-	`3rd place: $300`
+- `Merit-based awards (multiple): $200 Gift card payment`

 # Sustainability and Renewable Energy projects:
 <table>
 <tbody>